 DISCLAIMER: The Star Trek characters are the property of Paramount Studios, Inc and Viacom.
 The story contents are the creation and property of Djinn and are copyright (c) 2006 by Djinn.
 This story is Rated PG-13.

 It's a haze.
 You sit in the back of your car, and you listen to Sam and your dad talk.
-And you wish you had the energy to argue with one of them--only you're not sure who you'd pick because you want your dad to tell you something you could agree with, so it could be like old times with you and him against the world and little Sammy tagging along.
-But your dad is alive because Sam listened to you, and that's why you'd probably have to pick Sam's side--and besides, he's not little Sammy anymore.
+You wish you had the energy to argue with one of them—only you're not sure who you'd pick because you want your dad to tell you something you could agree with, so it could be like old times with you and him against the world and little Sammy tagging along.
+But your dad's alive because Sam listened to you, and that's why you'd probably have to pick Sam's side—and besides, he's not little Sammy anymore.
 He's the one who stopped that Thing.

 Him and your dad.
 While you did nothing.
 Except nearly bleed to death all over your shirt.

 You start to close your eyes when you see something.
 You can't turn your head very easily, but you don't have to.
 You catch a glint of something very big, coming out of nowhere.
 You see it, but you know Sam doesn't.
 And then everything goes to slow motion.
 You hear the crunching of metal on metal.
 You hear the sound of the beautiful, powerful car that Dad trusted you with caving in on itself.